Wladastic/Auto-GPT-Smol-Plugin/README.md

 Clone this repo into the plugins direcory of [Auto-GPT](https://github.dev/Significant-Gravitas/Auto-GPT)

+Then zip it:

+To download it directly from your Auto-GPT directory, you can run this command on Linux or MacOS:

+curl -L -o ./plugins/Auto-GPT-Plugins.zip https://github.com/Wladastic/Auto-GPT-Smol-Plugin/archive/refs/heads/master.zip
+Or in PowerShell:

+Invoke-WebRequest -Uri "https://github.com/Wladastic/Auto-GPT-Smol-Plugin/archive/refs/heads/master.zip"     -OutFile "./plugins/Auto-GPT-Smol_Ai.zip"

-For interactionless use, set `ALLOWLISTED_PLUGINS=example-plugin1,example-plugin2,example-plugin3` in your `.env`
+For interactionless use, set `ALLOWLISTED_PLUGINS=SmolPlugin` in your `.env`

 | Plugin   | Description                                                                                                         |
 |----------|---------------------------------------------------------------------------------------------------------------------|